Skip to content

 def test_network_with_one_species():

-"""Test network with single species."""
+"""Test a network with a single species."""

 pass